salonirk11/blog/_posts/2022-12-27-gujarat-the-unexplored-state.md

 We reached Dhorodo in the evening.
 There were stalls of Gujarati food and crafts which hosted some local artisans.
 It was a lively fair.

 After spending some time, we went to our resort - Rann Kandhi resort.
-They have Gujarati style cottages called Bhungas.
+They have Gujarati style cottages called [Bhunga][bhunga].
 They also had their own cultural program where local musicians played Gujarati music near a bonfire.
 They also served home-cooked Gujarati food which was light and delicious.